-FortSP is a solver for stochastic programming (SP) problems in which the underlying optimisation model is a linear programming problem.
+FortSP is a solver for stochastic programming (SP) problems in which the underlying optimization model is a linear programming problem.
 It is used as the solver for the SPInE modelling system; FortSP may be used on its own to solve problems presented in SMPS format.

 FortSP is available as a standalone program and as a library with interface in the C programming language.
 It has a powerful plugin system for connecting external solvers through the COIN-OR Open Solver Interface (OSI).
-These embedded solvers are used to optimize the deterministic equivalent problem and also the subproblems in the decomposition methods.
+These embedded solvers are used to optimize the deterministic equivalent problem and also the sub-problems in the decomposition methods.
 Currently supported solvers include CLP, CPLEX and FortMP, other OSI-compatible solvers can be easily connected.

 The diagram below illustrates the high level view of the FortSP system from the user point of view.

 FortSP is designed to solve both two-stage and multi-stage recourse problems.
 The objective of an SP problem is to find the best values for first-stage decision variables to be chosen now, given distributions for alternative scenarios (data paths) spanning future time stages.
 Each uncertain value in the model data is described by a finite sampling of discrete values.
 In each future stage there are decision variables to correspond with each possibility (known as 'recourse actions'), and these are constrained by linear forms connecting that stage to previous stages.
 See "Introduction to Stochastic Programming" by J.R.
 Birge and F. Louveaux for detailed problem statement and mathematical background.

 The following decomposition algorithms are available in FortSP for solving this class of problems referred to as 'Here-and-Now' (HN) problems:

 - Benders' decomposition - L-shaped method

 - Nested Benders' decomposition